Comparison · 2026

 Engraved NFC keys

-Laser-engraved metal card carries 24 chars of a split key.
+Laser-engraved NTAG215 card (0.85 mm, brushed finish) carries 24 chars of a split key.
 20 more arrive by email.
 Neither alone unlocks anything.

 Legacy & Eternal Vault tiers